 |Starter kit includes

 1 motion sensors

 1 mini door/window sensor

 1 home defense kit

 2 Nest Tags

 Abode competes well with other affordable security systems and is one of the best companies for price.
 Comparatively, Frontpoint has the most comprehensive package, the best video monitoring availability, and the best warranty.
 Of course, that all comes at a premium.
-Frontpoint costs nearly three times as much as Abode for a starter kit and has one of the priciest monitoring plans in the industry.
+Frontpoint costs more than Abode for a starter kit and has one of the priciest monitoring plans in the industry.